I received an email from my customer, Susan, and it says,

 There are different levels of people when it comes to injury.
-There are injured individuals who are not able to do very much.
-I have worked with those type of people when it comes to rehab and in a physical therapy clinic or people who have been in motor vehicle accidents and then there are people who are in the gym and workout and have an injury that slows them down.
-They are wondering how to keep working out and working around that injury while still helping themselves recover from that injury.
+There are injured individuals who are unable to do very much.
+I have worked with these people when it comes to rehab and in a physical therapy clinic or people who have been in motor vehicle accidents.
+There are also people who are in the gym and workout but have an injury that slows them down or requires modification to the exercises that they do.

-When it comes to this exercise and injury things, there is a huge spectrum.
+When it comes to exercise and injury, there is a huge spectrum of differences.
 Thanks to Susan for reminding me that I need to spend more time on different levels when it comes to the exercises for people.
 Continuing on with Susan’s email…

 “Not meaning to sound too negative but this year I have been getting back to the level where I was and I am trying to overcome a back surgery.
 I had broken my L4 and had it fused and repaired.
 The exercises that you do are great but your model is very fit and I am wondering what exercises you have for someone that is not as fit, overcoming a back surgery and has a weak core.
 Do you have any exercises to help someone with this type of condition that involve body weight or the Suspension Trainer”?

 Thank you very much Susan for sending me in your question.
 If you were my client, I probably wouldn’t get you on the Suspension Trainer right away.
-We have done a number of videos when it comes to the Suspension Trainer.
-The exercises are probably medium to advanced.
-So Susan if you were my client and if you have a back injury, a back surgery, you are trying to get back to where you were, I probably wouldn’t start you off on the Suspension Trainer but you are right.
+We have done a number of videos when it comes to the Suspension Trainer, however these exercises are probably medium to advanced.
+If you have a back injury, have had a back surgery, or are trying to get back to where you were, I probably wouldn’t start you off on the Suspension Trainer.
 You need to work on your core.
-Strengthen your core by starting off with the wall or leaning up against something.
+Strengthen your core by starting off with the wall or leaning up against a support.